-- Step 1: Open the splice compartment door. - Step 2: Route the earth ground wire to the main ground bar and cut the wire to length. - Step 3: Using a crimp tool, attach a two-hole compression lug (#2 AWG, 3/4-inch hole spacing) to the earth ground wire. - Step 4: At the middle of the ground bar, locate a ground position with 3/4-inch stud spacing.
-Remove the nuts from the identified terminal studs. - Step 5: Attach the earth ground wire's two-hole lug onto the 3/4-inch ground terminal studs. - Step 6: Re-connect the nuts to the ground terminal studs and tighten to 26 inch-lbs. of torque.
+- Step 1: Open the splice compartment door. - Step 2: Route the earth ground wire to the main ground bar (located at the bottom of the compartment) and cut the wire to length. - Step 3: Using a crimp tool, attach a two-hole compression lug (#2 AWG, 3/4-inch hole spacing) to the earth ground wire. - Step 4: At the middle of the ground bar, locate a ground position with 3/4-inch stud spacing.
+Remove the nuts from the identified terminal studs. - Step 5: Attach the earth ground wire's two-hole lug onto the 3/4-inch ground terminal studs.

+Step 6: Re-connect the nuts to the ground terminal studs and tighten to 26 inch-lbs. of torque.